nus-cs2103-AY2122S1/ip/docs/README.md

 find <String: matching_string> | finds all task whose name contains the matching_string tag <Int: task_number> <String: tag_name> | tag the specified task with the tag_name

+⚠️ You need to close the application by using the "bye" command or else changes will not be saved.

 ## Example usages

 Below are a few examples of using the listed commands above.
 Note they are not exhaustive.